dawoe/umbraco-nexu/docs/introduction.md

 ![Unpublish dialog](images/unpublish_dialog.png)

+From v1.5.0 a [property editor](property-editor.md "Property Editor") can be added to documenttypes and mediatypes to allow editors to view the incoming relations.

 ### Nexu dashboard ###

 In the developer section a dashboard is added that allows you to rebuild all the relations.
 This happens in a background thread, so once you have pushed the button you can continue working in the backoffice.
 You can go back to the dashboard to check the status.